GjjvdBurg/SyncRNG/python/README.md

 ## Why?

-This program was created because it was desired to have the same random numbers in both R and Python programs.
+This program was created because I wanted to have the same random numbers in both R and Python programs.
 Although both languages implement a Mersenne-Twister random number generator (RNG), the implementations are so different that it is not possible to get the same random numbers, even with the same seed.